OllyK/course-material/technology_and_tooling/testing/more_advanced_topics.md

 ### Mocking using other libraries

+#### Monkeypatching in pytest

 As an alternative to using the `unitest.mock` library, its possible to use a version of mocking from within `pytest`, termed *monkeypatching*.
-A built-in [fixture](## Fixtures) called `monkeypatch` allows modifying attributes, functions or classes within the scope of the test function.
+A built-in fixture called `monkeypatch` allows modifying attributes, functions or classes within the scope of the test function.
 Some example methods are:

 - `monkeypatch.setattr()` - used to set an attribute to a new value or replace it with a new function
 - `monkeypatch.delattr()` - used to delete an attribute